myhdl/myhdl/doc/source/manual/conversion_examples.rst

 can refer to signals and parameters in the MyHDL context through ``$``-based substitutions.
-During conversion, the appropriate hierarchical names and parameter values will be substitued.
+During conversion, the appropriate hierarchical names and parameter values will be substituted.

 The MyHDL code contains the following assignment::